 In response to the numerous serious violations that were uncovered, OSHA has placed the facility on its Severe Violator Enforcement Program.
 This will allow the agency access to any of the company’s facilities at any time to conduct safety inspections.

-The Appleton Personal Injury Lawyers with Sigman Janssen, Stack, Sewall & Pitz urge anyone who has been harmed by exposure to hazardous materials while working to discuss your case with an attorney immediately.
+The Appleton personal injury atorneys with Sigman Janssen, Sewall, Pitz & Burkham urge anyone who has been harmed by exposure to hazardous materials while working to discuss your case with an attorney immediately.